lamyj/dicomifier/docs/getting_started.rst

 If you have `Anaconda <https://anaconda.org>`_ installed, a pre-built package is available on `conda-forge <https://conda-forge.org/>`_: running ``conda install -c conda-forge dicomifier`` will install the latest stable version.

-Debian and Ubuntu user can also use unofficial packages: following the `instructions to set up the unofficial repository <https://github.com/lamyj/packages>`_, and install the *dicomifier-cli* package with the usual tools provided by your distribution.
-The latest stable version of Dicomifier is available for the two latest long-term support versions of Ubuntu and for the two latest versions of Debian.
-Old versions of Ubuntu and Debian may be supported, but may not have the latest version of Dicomifier.

 Compiling from source
 ---------------------